isomerpages/scdf-ebsc/_being-a-resilient-responder/Emotional Fitness.md

 ### Visualisation
 The last technique is visualisation.
 Similar to daydreaming, visualisation is accomplished through using your imagination.
+You can close your eyes and listen to a visualisation audio exercise [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Guided_Imagery.mp3).

 ![](/images/emotional%20fitness%204a%20(larger).png)
 ![](/images/emotional%20fitness%204b%20(larger).png)

-You can also close your eyes and listen to a visualisation audio exercise [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Guided_Imagery.mp3).

 Where do you feel most relaxed?
 Try out some fun ways of visualisation during your rest breaks at your station!